Awake in the New Year

 Registration closes December 23rd at 11:59pm Pacific Time

-Grounded in Buddhist traditions and acknowledging the gravity of the times we face, we will seek to cultivate compassion, clear-seeing, and possibility through meditation and mindful inquiry, dharma talks, relational mindfulness, reflective writing, somatic practices, and conscious movement.
+Grounded in Buddhism and acknowledging the gravity of the times we face, we will seek to cultivate compassion, clear-seeing, and possibility through meditation and dance/conscious movement practice, mindful inquiry, dharma talks, relational mindfulness, and deep time in nature.
+This retreat will be held in a container of silence, while our time in group will include music, voice, speaking from the heart, and conscious community.

 In our time together, we will compassionately explore such questions as:

-• What obstacles or limiting beliefs is it time to release, let go, and forgive – personally and on behalf of our collective?
-How do I let go of limiting beliefs?
+- What obstacles or limiting beliefs is it time to acknowledge, release, let go, and forgive – personally and on behalf of our collective?
+How do we truly let go of limiting beliefs?

-• What is emerging through me and what is my practice in response to changes in our world?
+- What is emerging through me and what is my practice in response to changes in my life and in our world?

 The transition to a New Year beckons with possibility and renewal.
-If we open to this invitation with wonder, curiosity, and courage, we can touch into wise-hearted guidance within and also the embrace and support of the world around us.
+If we open to this invitation with wonder, curiosity, and courage, we can touch into wise-hearted guidance within and also the embrace and support of the entire cosmos.
+All are welcome; experienced meditators and those new to practice, and experienced dancers and those new to movement/embodiment practice.

 Cost: